youssbim/WorkingSpot/README.md

 ## 📄 **Complete Documentation**

-For detailed information about the implementation, the complete documentation is available in the project files.
+For detailed information about the implementation, consult the [Complete Documentation](Documentazione/Documentazione.pdf).

 ---